 - Review your mission statement: What does your mission statement say about your company?
 Does it clearly define your company’s ethos, outlook, and company culture?
 But more importantly, is it authentic?
 Your mission statement’s messaging shouldn’t feel out of place among any other piece of content you produce.
 And it shouldn’t be just copy on a page.
 Everything you put out into the world should reflect these values, so your potential customers truly know who they’ll be working with and not just an idea of who you want to be.

 - Audit your content: If you have an online presence (which you should), it’s important to audit the content that’s already out there and see where you can improve.
 Look at what’s getting the most interaction and response — and what’s not.
 Competitor analysis is also a crucial part of understanding your customer needs.
-No, you’re not looking to copy their strategy, but you can use their data to enhance your own.
+No, you’re not looking to copy their strategy, but you can use their data and digital feedback to enhance your own.
 And even more importantly, you’ll be able to see how your differentiators can make you truly stand out from them.

 - Understand who your audience is: We keep mentioning your audience.
 If you haven’t already done a deep dive into your audience personas and voice, the time to start doing so was yesterday.
 Start with a few of your primary customers.
-Use polls, surveys, or a friendly email to find out the main pain points they had and why they thought your solution could help.
+Use polls, surveys, or a friendly email as tactics to find out the main pain points they had and why they thought your products or services could help.
 Ask them if they had any hesitations initially before working with you.
 What social media are they active on or where they like to get their information.
 The best way to learn how to speak to your audience is by asking them what they want — and expect — to hear.

 - Try something new: Sometimes, a little risk can be a good thing.
 The expression you never know until you try couldn’t be more true in marketing.
-Trial and error, A & B testing, etc. are important for understanding your customers on a deeper level, and how they react will tell you what they want and expect from your brand.
+Trial and error, A & B testing, etc. are important for understanding your customers on a deeper level, and how they react will tell you what they want and expect from your company.

 - Look at your customer reviews.
 Ninety-three percent of customers read online reviews before they purchase a product or service (Qualtrics XM).
 That means these words are having a big impact on what your potential customers think of your brand.
 Obviously, positive reviews are like free brand advocates, so the more you have, the better.
 But negative reviews are just as important.
 How you respond to these comments and concerns will play a big role in telling customers you care and you’re willing to make things right.

 - Continue to revisit your brand as it evolves: Naturally, your brand changes as time goes by.
-A regular content audit can work wonders and revisiting this list can be helpful too.
-Check in with your outbound content and your brand messaging quarterly or annually to help keep your strategy strong and relevant.
+A regular internet content audit can work wonders and revisiting this list can be helpful too.
+Check in with your outbound content and your brand messaging quarterly or annually to help keep your marketing strategy strong and relevant.
 Continue to remain authentic to your brand each moment, and your audience will respond positively.